Soccer for 3 & 4-year-olds (Fun Games)

 Let-Loose: Running & Interaction

-It might look a bit chaotic, but kids like to have the boundaries lifted so they can run free.
+It might look chaotic, but kids like to have the boundaries lifted so they can run free.

 Asian kid playing soccer or football in the park.
 Step on the ball. ○ Soccer Blade